 One-size plan does not fit all so we work with you to match your specifications for budget and timing and to select the right services for your situation.
 While we offer a full range of discovery and record management services, we are available as your full-time discovery counsel or for a specific project.

-Our e-discovery facility is a dedicated facility equipped with 25+ computer stations networked to high-speed printers and multifunction devices.
-More specifically, 64 byte Microsoft servers provide 12 Terabytes of storage with data mirrored to redundant servers that are backed-up daily.
+Our eDiscovery facility is a dedicated facility equipped with dozens of computer stations networked to high-speed printers and multifunction devices.
+More specifically, 64-bit Microsoft servers provide 12 Terabytes of storage with data mirrored to redundant servers that are backed-up daily.
 We can use any review platform including Summation, iConnect and Relativity and we own 150 licenses for in-house document review projects.

 Employee education and training is crucial to controlling discovery risks and costs.
 We understand that the best policies and procedures aren't worth the files they're stored in unless employees understand and execute them properly.
 Our team works with human resources, IT and legal departments to develop and implement effective records management and litigation readiness policies and we offer tailored employee education and training.
 We’ve worked with numerous industries as well as state agencies and trade associations.